 The Center for Excellence in Teaching and Learning (CETL) serves to support the success of all faculty and staff contributing directly to the academic mission of USI.
 CETL provides holistic faculty and educational development by supporting each individual's meaningful impact on student learning and success, teaching excellence, scholarly contributions, service to the USI community, and inclusive leadership.

-TheThank A Faculty or Staff Member program was launched in April 2020.
+TheThank A Faculty or Staff Member program launched during April 2020 and was offered again during Fall 2020.
 Current and past USI students are invited to express their gratitude to someone at USI who has made a difference in their educational experience.
+To date, over 205 thank you notes have been sent!

 Resources and support to help you adapt your courses to remote instruction are available through Online Learning and the Instructional Services Request form.
 This is an extraordinary time for all of us as we take action in response to the COVID-19 pandemic.
 We recognize that you likely will be encountering disruptions and new challenges as you adapt in multiple fronts, including adapting in-person, hybrid, and online instruction for your students.
 Please know that you have a community of support and expertise, including your colleagues, the staff in Online Learning, Information Technology, Rice Library, CETL, and Disability Resources, and many more across USI.
 We're here to help.

 Adapting your Face-to-Face Course for Online webinar: Slides and planning worksheet to provide you with guidance for adapting your class to an online/remote environment and draft a weekly revised course plan based on your existing plans.

 Adapting Exams and Assessments webinar: Slides providing considerations and suggestions for transforming high-stakes exams into assessments of student outcomes that adapt to the online/remote environment.